phil-rice/Phils-Blog/_posts/2015-11-22-Real-World-Play-Testing-Part-1.markdown

 What is interesting is that before long we are likely to want to test 'User[A]' like behaviour for at least one implementation: 'the real one'.
 At that point we'll probably use the approach in [this discussion](/scala/testing/2015/11/11/dealing-with-combinatorial-explosions-when-unit-testing-type-classes.html)

+This test is our first 'domain model' test.
+It has nothing to do with Play.

 #Login

 Let's make some behaviour that is worth testing.
 Play stores session state in encrypted cookies.
 For our first login story just storing the username in the session state is adequate.
 Later we will want to put timeouts in it, and perhaps strengthen the story in other ways.
 Again a level of indirection is our friend here.
 We can put off making these decisions too.
 The level of indirection helps with tests too
 {% highlight scala %}
+package controllers
+import play.api.mvc._
+import org.validoc.notary.users.User
 trait LoginControllerTrait[A] {
   self: Controller =>
   implicit val userLike: User[A]